albertlauncher/documentation/src/_docs/faq.md

 ##### "Error.
 Key-X could not be registered."!?

 This is what Albert tells you, if the window system refused to register the key combination¹.
-This may have many reasons, but the most prominent is that an other application already grabbed the key combo.
+This may have many reasons, but the most prominent is that another application already grabbed the key combo.
 If you really want to get exactly that combo, your best bet is to find out which application grabbed the key and make it ungrab it.
 In virtually every case this will be your desktop environment, respectively its window manager, e.g. Compiz (Unity), KWin (KDE), Mutter (Gnome), or Muffin (Cinnamon).
-Remove the desired key combination from the systems keyboard settings and try again to set it Albert.
+Remove the desired key combination from the system's keyboard settings and try again to set it Albert.

 Another alternative to open albert is to let other applications, such as your desktop environment, handle the registration and run the command `albert show` or `albert toggle` on activation.